svm-suite/svm-suite.github.io/README.md

 )
 ```

-The above example also outputs swapped input s-expression of two elements, but now using the `swap` section in output to invoke the `swap.svm` code.
+The above example also outputs swapped input s-expression of two elements, but now using the `swap` section in output to invoke the `swap.srv` code.
 Let's just mention that in a similar way, we can also safely import and invoke *compute-stateless.svm* services from the *compute-stateful.svm* services.

 ### 2. examples